-Visit our crisis support page for emergency resources and advice.
+Visit our safety & emergency support page for resources and advice.

-Curtin College has a Student Counsellor, and can also provide referrals to the University’s counselling service.
-Counselling is completely confidential and free for students to use.
+Curtin College has a Student Counsellor, and we can also provide referrals to the Curtin University Counselling Service offers Psychological, Counselling and Accessibility Services.

 Lifeline (all ages)